Blackball Pool Rules !

 Standing room, plus just a little more energy, was required for those who fancied shove ha’penny, table skittles, darts and bar billiards.

-In fact bar billiards, which is still played today, was first introduced to pubs in the United Kingdom in the 1930s, but cue sports were largely considered impractical for public bars due to limited space.
+In fact bar billiards, which is still played today, was first introduced to pubs in the United Kingdom in the 1930s, but other cue sports were largely considered impractical for public bars due to limited space.

 It was around 1970 that the first pool tables began to appear in the UK's pubs.